LiskHQ/lisk-docs/docs/building-on-lisk/add-token-to-lisk/index.md

 A bridged representation of a token is an ERC-20 token that implements the `IOptimismMintableERC20`[^1] interface.
 A native token may have more than one bridged representation at the same time.
-Users must always specify which bridged token they wish to use when using the bridge.
+Users must always specify which bridged token they wish to use when using the bridge, see [Superchain Token List](#superchain-token-list).
 Different bridged representations of the same native token are considered entirely independent tokens.

 The Standard Bridge is a simple smart contract with the functionality to move ERC-20 tokens between Lisk and Ethereum.